aumouvantsillage/guillaume.baierouge.fr/src/2021-03-14-simulating-digital-circuits-in-racket.md

 ; '(56 56 56 56 56)
 ```

-To create signals, two other constructs are introduced below.
+To create signals, two other constructs are introduced.
 Function `list->signal` converts a list into a signal.
 Macro `signal` is syntactic sugar to create signals from the list of its
 arguments.